dvarkin/mhub/README.md

 #### Subscribe with offset

-You can take previous messages from queue using **offset** key in subscribe call:
+You can take previous messages from queue using **offset** key in the subscribe call:

 Take newest 2 messages from queue: